 Enter the periodic payment (Pmt).
 The amount is the payment made at the end of each period.
 The amount must be more than the interest on the loan or the calculator will produce an error as it will not be possible to clear the loan.

 The loan repayment calculator works out the number of periods required to repay the loan amount (PV) at a periodic interest rate (i) assuming periodic payments (Pmt).

 Loan Repayment Period Calculator Download

 The loan repayment period calculator spreadsheet is available for download in Excel format by following the link below.

 Users use this free loan repayment period calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a payments calculator that you might use when considering how to calculate the number of periods required to repay a loan.
-It is purely illustrative of a loan repayment period calculator.
+It is purely illustrative of a loan repayment calculator.
 This is not intended to reflect general standards or targets for any particular business, company or sector.
-If you do spot a mistake in this loan repayment period calculator, please let us know and we will try to fix it.
+If you do spot a mistake in this loan payment period calculator, please let us know and we will try to fix it.

 About the Author

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a BSc from Loughborough University.